skiphansen/panog2_ldr/README.md

 ## Installation using a JTAG programmer

-If already know how to flash .bit files you can find them in the prebuilt subdirectory, otherwise read on.
+If you already know how to flash .bit files you can find them in the prebuilt subdirectory, otherwise read on.

 Install xc3sprog for your system.
 If a binary install isn't available for your